About John Burford

-Having taken a PhD in Physics (in Low Temperature studies where my self-designed equipment attained temperatures just above the Absolute Zero), I obtained a post at NASA in Washington DC where I worked on the proposed manned missions to Mars – right on the heels of the Apollo moon landings.
+Having taken a PhD in Physics (in Low-Temperature studies where my self-designed equipment attained temperatures just above Absolute Zero), I obtained a post at NASA in Washington DC where I worked on the proposed manned missions to Mars – right on the heels of the Apollo moon landings.
 But what caught my interest there wasn’t Mars, but the price charts a colleague was keeping (this was in the pre-computer era).

 He came into my office one day with his hand-drawn charts in a large folio of graph paper, placed it on my desk and opened it in silence.
-There must have been a dozen or more charts of Cattle spreads (the Oct/Feb I believe) and as I flicked through, they showed a win every year if put on and taken off at the same dates every year.
+There must have been a dozen or more charts of Cattle spreads (the Oct/Feb I believe) and as I flicked through, they showed a win every year if put on and taken off on the same dates every year.
 It didn’t take me long to figure out that this trade seemed like a sure thing!

 Early days of Trading